Tukyo/saltpeter/readme.md

 Saltpeter takes place in the future after we have discovered a layer of processing for computers, smaller than microprocessors and nanoprocessors, called picoprocessors.

-These electronics are so small that they can be installed between ions and atoms, on molecules.
-This allows us to manipulate the molecule with the processor installed physically on it. **The entire game takes place in a potassium nitrate molecule.**
+These electronics are so small that they can be installed between ions and atoms, on molecules and even ionic compounds.
+This allows us to manipulate the molecule with the processor installed physically on it.

+**The entire game takes place in a potassium nitrate ionic compound.**

 **Picoboards** are molecular level motherboards.
 They are powered by “picolinks” - which consist of two "picobatteries" and a P380 connector.